rebelsky/le21/_assignments/misc-05.md

 that you think will ground a productive discussion.
 Post links to those readings in a channel to be named.

-3. Post preliminary questions about those readings for your classmates.
-It is fine if your preliminary question resembles my traditional "Post two points you'd like to remember from the discussions."
+3. Create threads in the _Paper Topics_ thread with questions about those readings for your classmates.
+It is fine if your question resembles my traditional "Post two points you'd like to remember from the discussions."

 4. Prepare the materials to lead discussion.